emattson/pandoc_resume/markdown/resume.md

 * *Document management system* - Designed and iterated on full stack product solutions for a user friendly DMS emphasizing lawyer/client collaboration.

-* *Serverless pipeline* - Built and scaled a document processing pipeline utilizing AWS lambda, kinesis, and step functions.
+* *Serverless pipeline* - Built and scaled a document processing pipeline utilizing AWS lambda, batch, kinesis, and step functions optimized for burst loads.

-* *Head of Security Guild* - Managed roadmap and led cross-organization team promoting security knowledge sharing and best practices and established a private bug bounty program.
+* *Head of Security Guild* - Led a cross-organization team promoting strong org wide security practices and established and managed Atrium's private bug bounty program.

 **Tetra**, San Francisco, CA (2016 - 2017)

 * *Audio ML pipeline* - Developed and maintained a self-healing audio processing pipeline integral to the product experience.

-* *Audio summarization and diarization* - Productionalized and graded various ML models in a production environment.
+* *Audio summarization and diarization* - Productionalized and graded audio ML models in a production environment.

 **Shape Security**, Mountain View, CA (2013 - 2016)

 * *Custom decision engine scripting language* - Implemented a programming language designed to always terminate and enable custom data analysis.

-* *JavaScript analysis and obfuscation* - JavaScript obfuscation engine with a focus on safely transforming JavaScript in such a manner as to make it exceptionally difficult for humans to read and interpret.
+* *JavaScript analysis and obfuscation* - Developed JavaScript obfuscation engine with a focus on safely transforming JavaScript to make it exceptionally difficult for humans or bots to read and interpret.

-* *Scriptable reverse proxy* - Developed a high performance stateless web proxy to manipulate web traffic.
+* *Scriptable reverse proxy* - Iterated on a high performance stateless web proxy to manipulate web traffic.

 **Social Driver**, Washington, DC (2013 - 2014)